 Communicate plans for implementing changes

-As a younger generation taking over a family business, you may see many opportunities for growth.
+As a younger generation taking over a family business, you may see many growth opportunities.
 Perhaps mom and dad didn’t set up a business Facebook page, or Uncle Jimmy didn’t see any reason to accept credit card payments.

 Before you implement new technology, marketing plans, or other ideas for business growth, be sure to make a plan to explain why this action is a smart move — and how you plan to take advantage of it over the coming months and years.
 Not only will doing this provide comfort to the last family member who ran your business; it will also ensure that you’re being proactive for business growth instead of just reacting to what you see others in your market doing.